clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 The GitHub ReadME Podcast geve [the Calva model for comaintainership some focus](https://github.com/readme/podcast/comaintaining-openness).
 Brandon and I were interviewed.
 Some super high level words on what is Clojure survived the editing as well.

 ## Various experiments conducted
 As always I have been trying to figure out how we can support people new to Clojure better.
 This is all still quite chaotic for me, with my ideas and thinking being all over the place.
 Very much still in the hammock, even if some things sometimes find their way to Calva.
 And this time I've also created a [Getting Started with Clojure mini-repo](https://github.com/PEZ/clojure-get-started-mini) as a result of this thinking process.
 I'm hoping this project can help people find their footing quicker and give them help in starting their own first projects.
 I think example/starter projects in combination with Calva (and other IDE's) support for them, as well as carefully crafted support for [neil] (https://github.com/babashka/neil) might take us far.
 I have been experimenting a bit with [Electric Clojure](https://github.com/hyperfiddle/electric) to try figure out how Calva supports it as is, and get an idea what Calva (and/or other extensions) could do to leverage this new development model.
 Not much to show for it, just some instructions contributed to the main and example app repositories.
 Electric Clojure is under rapid development, so this will have to be a revisited often this year.
 Thanks to the Electric Clojure team for assisting me so generously and kindly in my explorations!
 I arranged my first Meetup, a [Clojure Meetup at that] (https://www.meetup.com/sthlm-clj/events/291204199/), featuring talks from [Josh Glover] (https://github.com/jmglov) and myself.
 It was hosted at the [Agical](https://agical.se) (my employer) office, and food was provided by [Pitch](https://pitch.com/).
 The event was live streamed.
 Which was also a first for me, and not without problems.
 Our production broke with Josh's presentation, leaving us only with a presenters camera which could only barely be convinced to film the slides as they where projected in the room.
 People tell us that it was still very enjoyable to follow the stream. * The full stream: [Meetup Feb 23: Blambda!
 The sound of Babashka and Lambda colliding](https://www.youtube.com/watch?v=NfgYon96dsE) (talks start at 30 minutes) * My talk: [Give me Interactive Programming, or give me death] (https://www.youtube.com/watch?v=L0-yDtVUWMQ) (please share around) I would summarize the meetup with the words of [Verner von Heidenstam] (https://en.wikipedia.org/wiki/Verner_von_Heidenstam): > It is fairer to listen to the string that broke than to never strain a bow.
-Thanks for reading! /[Peter Strömberg (aka PEZ)] (https://github.com/PEZ)
+Thanks for reading! /[Peter Strömberg (aka PEZ)] (https://github.com/PEZ) <br>

+---

-2023 Annual Funding: Peter Taoussanis
+## 2023 Annual Funding: Peter Taoussanis
 Hi everyone, [Peter Taoussanis](https://github.com/ptaoussanis) here :-)
 A brief update on my [open-source work](https://www.taoensso.com/clojure) from Jan+Feb 2023 below.